followmyutopia/devextreme-documentation/concepts/05 Widgets/TileView/05 Customize Tile Appearance.md

 ---

-If you use jQuery alone, combine the HTML markup for items manually with jQuery <a href="http://api.jquery.com/category/manipulation/" target="_blank">DOM manipulation methods</a>.
+If you use jQuery alone, use <a href="http://api.jquery.com/category/manipulation/" target="_blank">DOM manipulation methods</a> to combine the HTML markup for items.
 To apply this markup, use the [itemTemplate](/api-reference/10%20UI%20Widgets/dxTileView/1%20Configuration/itemTemplate.md '/Documentation/ApiReference/UI_Widgets/dxTileView/Configuration/#itemTemplate') callback function.

     <!--JavaScript-->var tileViewData = [
         { name: "Alabama", capital: "Montgomery" },